Q:

 To determine whether krypton is a metal element, we need to define the metal element.
 Metal elements usually have the following characteristics:

-Although krypton is an inert gas, it has important applications in science, industry and medicine.
-Here are some of the main uses of krypton:
+3. while krypton is an inert gaseous, it has crucial applications in science, sector and medicine.
+Generally speaking Here are some of the main uses of krypton:

 Get a Free Quote